armouredbeast/quant-finance-lab/ml_for_markets/README.md

 Emphasis on why a model works, not just that it works.
 	•	Interview-ready
 Each project maps directly to real-world quant and risk roles.

+⚠️ Disclaimer

+This repository is intended for educational and research purposes only.
+It does not constitute investment advice, trading recommendations, or financial solicitation.